-Amir Perets is an instrumental figure in popularizing the self-defense system of the Israeli Defense Forces known as Krav Maga.
+Amir Perets is an instrumental figure in popularizing and modernizing the self-defense system of the Israeli Defense Forces known as Krav Maga.

-He holds a Krav-Maga 6th degree dan black belt and is a self-defense & Defensive Tactics Expert.
+He holds a 6th degree dan black belt in Krav-Maga and is a self-defense & Defensive Tactics Expert.

 Excelling at an early age, Amir received awards of distinction for physical education and sports.
 At age 18 Amir became Israel’s full contact heavy weight martial arts champion (Dennis Survival Ju Jitsu); that same year he was enlisted into the Israeli Defense Forces (IDF) for three years of service.

 During Amir's first year with the IDF, he was recognized for his close contact combat abilities and was promoted to serve as a Krav Maga & Combat Fitness instructor for infantry and special forces units.
 After excelling in that role, Amir reached the pinnacle of professional ability and command authority for Krav Maga instructors in the IDF when he was selected to certify instructors through the hand-to-hand combat course.

 Amir was next selected to serve in the elite IDF Naval Commando Unit (the Israeli equivalent to the U.S. Navy Seals) for two years.
 He wrote and modernized the unit’s Krav Maga & Combat Fitness program, then trained the Commandos to execute it.

 After completing three years of military service in 1996, Amir traveled to Thailand where he continued to pursue his interests in mixed martial arts.
 He was given the opportunity to train extensively in Muay Thai (Thailand’s famous system Thai Boxing).